HelloMokuzai/LightningNode/README.md

 **Send me sats!** ❤️ `mkzi@zeuspay.com`

 ⚠️ **Node is temporarily out of action!** I have closed all channels temporarily - as I am in the process of updating my hardware configuration.
-I will be back with a new setup, soon™! *MKZI*
+I will be back with a new setup, soon™!